 When cultivating marijuana, issues sometimes arise.
 One such challenge is damping off in cannabis, which causes almost sudden death in your plants.
 Caused mostly by too much moisture and other less than ideal conditions, the disease can kill a seedling in hours.

 It’s most common during the seedling stage, but it can also attack more mature plants.

 Silent and almost undetectable, there’s no real cure once the problem strikes.
 A vigilant grower can spot the telltale signs of damping-off, and swift action may save a few of the plants.

 The reality is that the recommended remedies are more for prevention than cure.
-The best way to treat cannabis damping off is by stopping it from happening in the first place.
+The best way to treat it is by stopping the disease from happening in the first place.
 Read on to find out all you need to know in combating this silent plant killer.

 What does cannabis damping off mean?